 One hundred years after the Easter Rising, as Ireland navigates its place on the periphery of a transforming Europe, this exhibition provides a platform for dialogue and conversation, and a way for Ireland to begin to imagine what its future might hold.

-2116: Forecast of the Next Century has been organized in collaboration between the Eli and Edythe Broad Art Museum at Michigan State University and the Lewis Glucksman Gallery, University College Cork, Ireland, and co-curated by Caitlín Doherty, EEBAM Curator and Deputy Director of Curatorial Affairs; Chris Clarke, Senior Curator at the Lewis Glucksman Gallery; and Fiona Kearney, Director at the Lewis Glucksman Gallery.
+2116: Forecast of the Next Century has been organized in collaboration between the Eli and Edythe Broad Art Museum at Michigan State University and the Lewis Glucksman Gallery, University College Cork, Ireland, and co-curated by Caitlín Doherty, Curator and Deputy Director of Curatorial Affairs at the MSU Broad; Chris Clarke, Senior Curator at the Lewis Glucksman Gallery; and Fiona Kearney, Director at the Lewis Glucksman Gallery.
 Support for this exhibition is provided by Culture Ireland and the Eli and Edythe Broad Endowed Exhibition Fund.